Lourinhã Formation

-The Lourinhã Formation ([loɾiˈɲɐ̃]) is a fossil rich geological formation in western Portugal, named for the municipality of Lourinhã.
+The Lourinhã Formation ([loɾiˈɲɐ̃]) is a fossil-rich geological formation in western Portugal, named for the municipality of Lourinhã.
 The formation is mostly Late Jurassic in age (Kimmeridgian/Tithonian), with the top of the formation extending into the earliest Cretaceous (Berriasian).
-It is notable for containing a fauna especially similar to that of the Morrison Formation in the United States and a lesser extent to the Tendaguru Formation in Tanzania.
-There are also similarities to the nearby Villar del Arzobispo Formation.
-The stratigraphy of the formation and the basin in general is complex and controversial, with the constituent member beds belonging to the formation varying between different authors.
+It is notable for containing a fauna especially similar to that of the Morrison Formation in the United States and to a lesser extent to the Tendaguru Formation in Tanzania.
+There are also similarities to the nearby Villar del Arzobispo Formation and Alcobaça Formation.
 Besides the fossil bones, Lourinhã Formation is well known for the fossil tracks and fossilized dinosaur eggs.

-The Lourinhã Formation includes several lithostratigraphic units, such as Praia da Amoreira-Porto Novo Members and Praia Azul Member and the Assenta Member.
+The Lourinhã Formation includes several lithostratigraphic units, such as Praia da Amoreira-Porto Novo Members, Praia Azul Member, the Santa Rita Member, and the Assenta Member.
+The stratigraphy of the formation is complex and controversial, with the constituent member beds belonging to the formation varying between different authors.

 Lithology and depositional history

 Depositional history

 The Lourinhã Formation is located within the Lusitanian Basin, a mostly onshore North South orientated rift basin within western Portugal, formed during the Opening of the North Atlantic Ocean, with sediment deposition beginning during the Late Triassic-Early Jurassic.
 It primarily consists of syn-rift near-coastal continental siliciclastic sediments, with several marine intercalations.
 The primary flow direction was North to South, originating from Galicia and flowing between the Iberian landmass to the east and the now largely submerged Berlengas horst, a north–south oriented ridge, to the west.

+The Lourinha Formation is interpreted as being an island, separated by North America and the rest of Europe by marine barriers.
+The Paleoclimate is interpreted as being semi arid, with less than 50 cm of annual precipitation and an average annual temperature of 16 to 19 °C.